betterobjects/activeql/docs/tutorial.md

 }
 ```

 On the other hand a client could want to get all drivers who have currently no car assigned.
-Luckily GAMA provides every `assocFrom` relation with a filter to achieve exactly that.
+Luckily ActiveQL provides every `assocFrom` relation with a filter to achieve exactly that.

 ```graqphql
 query {